japila-books/spark-sql-internals/docs/spark-sql-PredicateHelper.md

 canEvaluateWithinJoin(expr: Expression): Boolean
 ----

-`canEvaluateWithinJoin` indicates whether a link:spark-sql-Expression.adoc[Catalyst expression] _can be evaluated within a join_, i.e. when one of the following conditions holds:
+`canEvaluateWithinJoin` indicates whether a link:expressions/Expression.md[Catalyst expression] _can be evaluated within a join_, i.e. when one of the following conditions holds:

-* Expression is link:spark-sql-Expression.adoc#deterministic[deterministic]
+* Expression is link:expressions/Expression.md#deterministic[deterministic]

 * Expression is not `Unevaluable`, `ListQuery` or `Exists`